ese-msc/c-primer/_sources/part_three/03_header_files.md

 ### Standard layout

 The `#include` directive works by copying the text of the requested file directly into the file being worked on.
 Since the header file itself might have `#include` lines, this is an iterative process.
-To avoid infinite loops, or accidentally giving the same declaration twice modern header files start with
+To avoid infinite loops, or accidentally giving the same declaration twice, modern header files start with

 ```c++
 #pragma once